arangodb/python-arango/docs/cursor.rst

     cursor.warnings()

     # Return the next item from the cursor.
 If current batch is depleted, the
-    # next batch if fetched from the server automatically.
+    # next batch is fetched from the server automatically.
     cursor.next()

     # Return the next item from the cursor.
 If current batch is depleted, an